Little lorikeet: Behaviour

 The little lorikeet is gregarious and often flocks with rainbow, musk and purple-crowned lorikeets.

 Feeding

 Little lorikeets feed mostly on nectar and pollen of flowers in the open canopy of woodland trees like Eucalyptus, Angophora and Melaleuca species.
 They have also been known to feed on native grasstrees (Xanthorrhoea spp.), and occasionally on fruit like the native mistletoe and introduced loquat (Eriobotrya japonica).
 They will occasionally visit orchards.

 Breeding

 Breeding season is from May in the north, or August in the south, to December.
 The nest is a hollow in a tree and a clutch of 3–5 matte white roundish eggs, measuring 20 x 16 mm, is laid.
 The incubation period is around three weeks.

 Aviculture

 Although first exported to Europe in 1877, the little lorikeet is only very rarely seen outside Australia.
 Even in its native country, it is uncommon in captivity.
 It has a reputation of being difficult to keep.

+Conservation status

+The Little Lorikeet has a wide distribution in Eastern Australia, however, a decline in abundance has been recognised in two Australian States.
+The species is currently listed in South Australia as 'Endangered' under the National Parks and Wildlife Act (1972).
+In NSW the species is listed as 'Vulnerable' under the Biodiversity Conservation Act (2016).
+In South Australia the Little Lorikeets have become rare where they were once abundant.
+In NSW there has been a marked decline in flock sizes and frequency.